TomB30/camp-manager/README.md

 ### Campers Management
 - Add new campers with medical information and allergies
+- Assign campers to family groups (required)
 - View all enrolled campers in a card layout
-- Click on any camper to see their schedule and details
+- Click on any camper to see their schedule, family group, and details
 - Edit or delete camper records

+### Family Groups Management
+- Create and manage family groups as the base organizational unit
+- Assign family groups to sleeping rooms (cabins)
+- Associate staff members with each family group
+- View all campers within each family group
+- Color-code groups for easy visual identification
+- Track family group statistics and assignments

 ### Staff Management
 - Add staff members with roles and certifications